-3.4 Commercial and Domestic Sources
+6 Commercial and Domestic Sources

-3.4.1 Biomass Combustion - Individual Installations
+6.1 Biomass Combustion - Individual Installations

-Emissions from the biomass boiler at Pentland Plants, near Loanhead were previously assessed in terms of the biomass plant screening tool available at www.airquality.co.uk.
+Emissions from the biomass boiler plant at Pentland Plants, near Loanhead were previously assessed in terms of the biomass plant screening tool available at www.airquality.co.uk.
 The results were reported in the 2009 Update and Screening Assessment Report and indicated that no further assessment was required.
+Planning permission for an extension to the existing biomass energy generation building was granted in 2014.

-Midlothian Council has assessed the biomass combustion plant and concluded that it will not be necessary to proceed to a Detailed Assessment.
+Midlothian Council assessed the initial biomass combustion plant and concluded that it will not be necessary to proceed to a Detailed Assessment at this stage.

-3.4.2 Biomass Combustion - Combined Impacts
+6.2 Biomass Combustion - Combined Impacts